andrewpickett/advent-of-code/2025/python/day8/README.md

 distances for every point to every other.

 Getting the distances was going to be `O(n^2)` time...which isn't great, but since we only have 1000 entries in the input, I figured it should be fine.
+I did remove the sqrt from the distance calculation, because it was adding a considerable amount of time and it really doesn't matter in this case.

 I then decided to just sort the distances in this section, since I knew I would need it for both parts.